jvaugha3038/PID-Project/README.md

 * [Reflection](#Reflection)
 ---
 # `Goal`
-The goal of this project was to create a PID system that would control a dveice.
+The goal of this project was to create a PID system that would control a device.
 We decided to create an arm with a fan on one end, that would use the PID to power the fan and balance the arm at a certain angle.
 This meant that we needed a gyroscope to know the current angle, and a small drone fan.
 We also needed a way to change the PID variable while testing the design, so we would need to make a rotary encoder + LCD menu.

 # `CAD`